AdobeDocs/analytics.en/help/implement/vars/page-vars/evar.md

 # eVar

+*This help page describes how to implement eVars.
+For information on how eVars work as a dimension, see [eVars](/help/components/dimensions/evar.md) in the Components user guide.*

 eVars are custom variables that you can use however you'd like.

-> [!TIP] Adobe recommends using eVars over props in most cases.
-In previous versions of Adobe Analytics, props and eVars had advantages and disadvantages to each other.
-However, Adobe has improved eVars to where they fulfill almost all use cases for props.

-Make sure you record how you use each eVar and their logic in your [solution design document](../../prepare/solution-design.md).
+If you have a [solution design document](/help/implement/prepare/solution-design.md), most dimensions specific to your organization end up as eVars.
+By default, eVars persist beyond the hit they are set on.
+You can customize their expiration and allocation under [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in Report suite settings.

+The number of available eVars depends on your contract with Adobe.
+Up to 250 eVars are available if your contract with Adobe supports it.

 ## Set up eVars in report suite settings